Frequently Asked Questions

 In addition, Human Services program students may be eligible for program specific, general and non-program specific scholarships, as well as the Patrick A. Sweeney Education Scholarship.
 For scholarship information, visit the Financial Aid website.
 Contact the Tri-C Foundation at 216-987-4868 for information on Tri-C scholarships.

 When should I take my General Education coursework?

 If you want to receive financial aid, it is important that you don’t take general education courses ahead of time.
 If you do, you may not have enough credits to qualify as a full-time student for financial aid purposes.
 We recommend that you take your General Education courses together with your Human Services coursework.
-Recommended sequence of courses.
+View the recommended sequence of courses.

 Can I double-major?

 Yes.
 By taking an extra 3 courses, you can double-major in both the generalist and alcohol/chemical dependency options.

 What are the practicum opportunities?

 A practicum is a field experience in which students are able to gain hands-on, practical exposure to a Human Services worksite under the direct supervision of a licensed clinician.
 Field practicums can take place either in an agency or an outreach setting.
 Outreach work usually involves home visits with clients; agency work often involves seeing clients in an office setting.